Dialog-IF/dialog/readme.txt

 		notifications" that comes from the program itself, rather than from the game) is now always wrapped in a (div @meta), which the author is free to style as they like.

+		Library: the program will backtrack to free heap memory before the final question, so that complicated parsing or status bars will no longer cause an overflow.

 	0m/03, Lib 0.46 (Manual revision 31):